-ETFs are a relatively easy way to automatically diversify your portfolio without having to have expertise in specific sectors or markets.
-Rather than picking a handful of individual companies yourself (putting all your eggs in a few baskets), you can automatically spread your investment over tens, or hundreds of companies.
 You may minimise the joys of watching a company you've invested in really take off and deliver crazy returns, but on the flip side, if one of the hundreds of companies fails, you aren't as negatively impacted.

 Which one should I choose?

-Hatch lists over 500 ETFs.
+Hatch lists over 900 ETFs.
 Some popular types of ETFs are listed below with a few examples.
 This isn't an exhaustive list, just a starting point for your research:

 These ETFs invest in companies that share their profits with shareholders in the dorm of a dividend (so you earn income from your shares).

 As with most things in finance, there are a lot of acronyms.
 It can be scary even looking at the names of ETFs!
 As always, Google is your friend.
 If you want to invest in a particular industry, trend or economy, you can search for 'the biggest/best XXXX ETFs'.
 Of course you shouldn't blindly follow any one opinion, but you should see a variety of them and be able to form your own opinion.
 Our Hatch Investors club is also a friendly place to ask for help with your research.

 In the meantime, here are some basic terms you should know about: